FooSoft/lazarus/README.md

 1. Download the latest 64-bit MSI installer for Go from the [official homepage](https://golang.org/dl/); install to the default directory.
 2. Download and the latest 64-bit EXE installer for MSYS2 from the [official homepage](https://www.msys2.org/); install to the default directory.
-3. Run MSYS2 MinGW and install the required packages:
+3. Install the required packages (using the MSYS MinGW terminal):
     ```
     $ pacman -S mingw-w64-x86_64-gcc cmake make git mingw-w64-x86_64-SDL2 zlib-devel libbz2-devel
     ```
 4. Add `C:\msys64\usr\bin` and `C:\msys64\mingw64\bin` to your system's `PATH` environment variable.
-5. Build the [Dear ImGui](https://github.com/ocornut/imgui) wrapper package:
+5. Build the [Dear ImGui](https://github.com/ocornut/imgui) wrapper package (using the system command prompt):
     ```
     $ go get github.com/FooSoft/lazarus/platform/imgui
     ```